nipafx/nipafx.dev/content/articles/2016-06-20-java-9-stream.md

 ---
-title: "Java 9 Additions To Stream"
+title: "Java 9 Additions To `Stream`"
 tags: [java-9, stream]
 date: 2016-06-20
 slug: java-9-stream
 description: "Java 9 is coming!
-One of the many changes are new Stream methods: 'takeWhile', 'dropWhile', and 'ofNullable'.
+One of the many changes are new Stream methods: `takeWhile`, `dropWhile`, and `ofNullable`.
 For more fun with streams!"
 intro: "Java 9 is coming!
 And it is more than just Jigsaw.
-One of the many changes are new Stream methods: 'takeWhile', 'dropWhile', and 'ofNullable'.
+One of the many changes are new Stream methods: `takeWhile`, `dropWhile`, and `ofNullable`.
 For more fun with streams!"
 searchKeywords: "Java 9 stream"
 featuredImage: java-9-stream
 ---

 Java 9 is coming!
-And it is more than just [Project Jigsaw](http://blog.codefx.org/tag/project-jigsaw/).
+And it is more than just [Project Jigsaw](tag:project-jigsaw).
 (I was surprised, too.)
 It is bringing a lot of small and not-so-small changes to the platform and I'd like to look at them one by one.
-I'll tag all these posts and you can find them [here](http://blog.codefx.org/tag/java-9/).
+I'll tag all these posts and you can find them [here](tag:java-9).

 Let's start with ...